plmqaz-bot/wholeren/README.md

 import from S61 --DONE

+multiple group for a user -done

+import services --done

+change the view how service is displayed --done

+the function in mysql, dateInRange should be defined early.

 setup debug enviroment and utest

 setup Lead, sales group, category restrictions for user change

 add a rank to be able to see all contract,service, but not all comission.
 This lead to total change of how permission works.

-multiple group for a user

-import services

-change the view how service is displayed

 chagne one contract field, other service should also update --Sync subscribe and stuff, later